navicore/aglio-theme-bluecase/README.md

 An [Aglio Blueprint Renderer](https://github.com/danielgtaylor/aglio) theme to generate Scala case classes from `object` `datastructure` entries found in [api-blueprint](https://apiblueprint.org) specifications.

 ### *caveat*
-*Works for my initial specific apib files - I haven't debugged using other apib files, yet.*
+*Works for my initial specific apib files.
+That app is moderately complex with several dozen types and some types referencing each other.
+I haven't debugged using any other apib files except for the API Blueprint repo's [Data Structure](https://github.com/apiaryio/api-blueprint/blob/master/examples/10.%20Data%20Structures.md) example.*
 *I have not studied the parsed form from aglio to know what profound misunderstandings I'm holding - I have some assumptions that some content arrays have just one entry, etc...*

 ## INSTALL